 This chapter discusses the value in shifting from a top-down command style to a more fluid, adaptive team process, using examples from airplane crews (including both a tragic crash as well as several cases of life-saving coordination) and the now widely-used aviation practice known as "Crew Resource Management."
 The authors weave in other examples to illustrate their points about nimble teams that communicate and adapt effectively, ranging from medical doctors to Navy SEALS.
+PRIMARY TAGS: #communication #conflict #coordination

-Other readings in the post-class reading menu include:
+Other readings in the post-class reading menu include (alphabetically by author):